izmirhs/IoT.IO/README.md

 Factory Reset:

-1. A button (currently GPIO 0) was programmed to clear user data such as Wifi Credentials.
+1. A button (currently connected to GPIO 0) was programmed to clear user data such as Wifi Credentials.
-2. Device reboots and falls back to setup mode on long press event of the related button.
+2. Need to press more than 3 seconds to fallback in setup mode.
+3. A led indicatior will be added to feedback the status.